 Program Director: Kimberly Tuescher, Ph.D.
-Counseling Psychology, University of Wisconsin-Madison Mary Johnson, Ph.D.
-Counseling Psychology, University of Iowa Steffanie Schilder, Ph.D.
-Counseling Psychology, University of Wisconsin - Milwaukee
+Counseling Psychology, University of Wisconsin-Madison

 The School Counseling Program offers courses leading to the Master of Arts degree in School Counseling.

 Graduates will:

 - Demonstrate professional judgment and therapeutic interpersonal skills - Apply critical knowledge of human development, counseling roles, measurement, and assessment - Demonstrate competency in using counseling processes - Apply critical knowledge, skills, and disposition of the Professional School Counselor Standards - Exhibit a working knowledge of the ethical standards of the American School Counseling Association - Demonstrate competence in the use of research methodology applied to the field of school counseling - Show self-awareness and sensitivity to one's impact on others - Exhibit respect for the dignity and worth of the individual and appreciation of human diversity - Display active involvement in the school counseling profession